0xsyr0/dittobytes/README.md

 There is currently one known limitation in the use of Dittobytes.

 * LLVM cannot inline compile `float`'s and `double`'s, causing them to end up in the `.rodata` segment.
 As a result, these types only work in full executables and not in the shellcode.
-* The pre-shipped loaders can currently solely load raw shellcode.
-Use TrustedSec's [COFFLoader](https://github.com/trustedsec/COFFLoader) to load the BOF/COFF output format.

 ## Issues & requests